RobertasTupikas/Pursue/README.md

 )
 ```

 2. **Make a rank plot** to visualize which OTUs have the largest absolute beta coefficients and are therefore most likely differential.
-You can also highlight OTUs of interest to check their position in the ranking. \
+You can also highlight OTUs of interest to check their position in the ranking.
+Middle-most OTUs have the lowest absolute beta coefficients and are the most stable, therefore, may serve as a reference when calculating log ratios.

 ```r
 plot_songbird_ranks(